5 reasons to go camping in Antarctica

 How does camping in Antarctica work?

-Spend a night under canvas in Antarctica © Max Jones
+Spend a night under the stars

 On trips that offer camping in Antarctica, the expedition leader on your voyage will look for a night with safe and comfortable conditions so you can sleep ashore.